- Is Manchester Community College accredited?

 Yes, unless specified otherwise by your instructor (such as for an exam).
 You will most often discuss course topics with other students through your postings to the class discussion board.
 Sometimes you may also use e-mail or virtual chat to communicate with classmates.

 Is it possible to contact the professor privately?

 Yes.
 Your instructor will post office hours when he/she will be available by phone, e-mail, online chat, or in person.
 Many instructors indicate how frequently they check for messages from students to give you an idea of when to expect a response to e-mailed questions.

 Yes.
 Repeating a course requires re-registration.

 How much does it cost to take an online course?

 In-state students pay the In-State Tuition rate and out-of-state students pay the Out-of-State Tuition rate.
 Online students are also required to pay the College Service Fee, but are not required to pay the Student Activity Fee.
-For more information about tuition and fees, see the current College Catalog.
-The catalog also has information about MCC’s tuition refund policy for both credit and credit-free (Continuing Education) courses.
+For more information about tuition and fees, see the current college catalog.
+The catalog also has information about MCC’s tuition refund policy for both credit and non-credit (Continuing Education) courses.